Member | Established: 1955 | Member since 1997

 SMO 7: International Financial Reporting Standards

-The Ministry of Finance (MoF) is responsible for the adoption and promulgation of accounting standards in the Republic of Serbia in accordance with the Law on Accounting 2019.
-The MoF adopted IFRS as translated into Serbian for the preparation of the financial statements of large companies and Public Interest Entities as defined in the Law on Accounting.
-It also adopted IFRS for SMEs for application by small- and medium-sized entities and grants medium-sized entities the option to use IFRS.
+The Ministry of Finance (MoF) is responsible for the adoption and promulgation of accounting standards in the Republic of Serbia in accordance with the Law on Accounting of 2019.
+The MoF has adopted International Financial Reporting Standards (IFRS), as translated into Serbian, for the preparation of the financial statements of large entities and public interest entities (PIEs) as defined in the law.
+It has also adopted IFRS for Small and Medium-sized Entities (IFRS for SMEs) for application by small and medium-sized entities, while medium-sized entities may elect to apply full IFRS.

 Current Status: Review & Improve